MattKetmo/google-api/README.md

 # Google API client for PHP

-This library provides PHP client for Google API using Guzzle.
+This library provides a PHP client for Google API using [Guzzle](http://guzzlephp.org/).

 ## URL Shortener